malimaliao/Synology-DLM-for-TPB_TreasureShip/README.md

 ##### features

 + This plug-in is based on crawler index content from TPB or TPB mirror, not the content provided or produced by this plug-in.
-+ In the plugin settings, you can customize the TPB domain name for yourself by setting the plugin login account.
-Otherwise, the system will attempt to automatically obtain it.
-If the automatic acquisition also fails, a default TPB mirror domain name will be used.
++ In the plugin settings, support custom TPB host interface (using account mapping).
++ In the plugin settings, support custom trackerlist.txt access to magnetic resources (using password mapping) to improve magnetic download speed

 ###### About the settings in this plugin: